gatsbyjs/gatsby-starter-shopify/README.md

   Gatsby Starter Shopify
 </h1>

 Kick off your next [Shopify](https://www.shopify.com/) project with this boilerplate.
-This starter creates a store with a custom landing page, individual filtered views for each product, detailed product pages, and a shopping cart.
-All styled with CSS modules.
+This starter creates a store with a custom landing page, individual filtered views for each product, detailed product pages, advanced instant search and a shopping cart.
+All styled with CSS Modules.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/starters/)._

 Deploy this starter with one click on [Gatsby Cloud](https://www.gatsbyjs.com/cloud/):